A Quilt for My Daughter

 The next square to arrive was a fabric collage of the Sierra Mountains, a beloved hiking place of a favorite aunt.
 A few more squares trickled in, and before I knew it, my quilting class was ending, my practice quilt was finished, and I was ready to start.
 But I had hardly enough squares to make a four-square block, let alone an entire quilt.
 I sent a follow-up e-mail, with photos of the squares we'd received as inspiration.

-Now it was January 2001.
+Now it was January.
 The trickle of incoming squares slowed to nothing.
-The original date for our referral-February-passed as well.
+The original date for our referral--February--passed as well.
 The quilt became a way for me to stay connected to our dream of having a child.
 I anticipated telling our daughter the story of the quilt and its squares, feeling the different textures of fabric with her, and looking at the visual feast.

 Slowly the squares began to arrive again.
-By June 2001, we had received 32 squares in all, enough for an 8-block quilt.
+By June, 11 months after I sent out my letter, we had received 32 squares in all, enough for an 8-block quilt.
 I began the actual quilting early that month, inviting friends and family to join in and learn how to quilt.
 More than one remarked that they hadn't sewn in years and really enjoyed it.
 With the quilt almost finished, nothing pleased me more than watching other people's delight in seeing how their squares fit into the whole.